-I reckon this is one of the most common symptoms accompanying PTSD and Complex Trauma; to be utterly exhausted, tired, fatigued, not having the will nor the energy to do anything, and especially so after a triggering activation, when one’s story, accompanying emotions and adrenaline gets going.
+I think this is one of the most common symptoms accompanying PTSD and Complex Trauma; to be utterly exhausted, tired, fatigued, not having the will nor the energy to do anything, and especially so after a triggering activation, when one’s story, accompanying emotions and adrenaline gets going.
 It saps the very life force and can take days to become fully renewed, only to be wasted yet again, in a heartbeat.

 Suffering PTSD is cyclic: Trigger sensitivity or dissociative behavior might increase leading to more withdrawn periods of reclusiveness, making it harder to connect again to one’s self and others.
-And so it goes on and on cyclically, until attended to.
+And so it goes on and on cyclically until attended to.

 Tiredness as a Symptom of Complex Trauma and PTSD

-Fatigue, tiredness, lethargy and exhaustion can manifest in different forms.
+Fatigue, tiredness, lethargy, and exhaustion can manifest in different forms.
 It can be from a flat out draining attack related to what you are dealing with and suffering from.
 Or it can be a lingering, sullen but persistently pervasive, exhausted state.

 The first one is pretty obvious.
-Your flight/fight mechanism has kicked-in through a triggering event, and after it has run its course you will have to pick up the pieces and attempt to build yourself up again as best as you can.
+Your flight/fight mechanism has kicked-in through a triggering event, and after it has run its course, you will have to pick up the pieces and attempt to build yourself up again as best as you can.

 Rupture of Boundaries and the Nervous System Responses